flynn-nrg/tornado-amiga/manual/AnatomyOfADemo.md

 * ```fastMemPool``` is a pool of Fast RAM that can be allocated at run time, i.e. once the demo is running.
 Please refer to the [Memory Manager](MemoryManager.md) for more details.
 * ```chipMemPool``` is being phased out in favour of the ```chipScratch``` scratch pad and should not be used at this point.
 At this point it still cannot be zero, so set it to a couple of KiB.
 * ```chipScratch``` provides a Chip RAM scratch pad that effects and displays can use during the execution of the demo.
 Please refer to the [Memory Manager](MemoryManager.md) section for more details.
 * ```packedData``` needs to be at least as big as your biggest compressed file.
 This will be phased out in future releases once streaming is added to the decompression routines.
-Please refer to the [Data Files](DataFiles.md) section for more information on this topic.
+Please refer to the [Tools](Tools.md) section for more information on how to compress your assets.

 And the last setting: